-Patrick Coole – Young Live Exporters and the Ethics of Live Export
+Patrick Coole – YLEN and the Ethics of Live Export

 Patrick has ten years of experience working throughout the live export supply chain and comes from a cattle producer background.
 He currently holds the Vice Chair position for the Young Livestock Exporters Network, an association dedicated to developing cohort of young people involved in live export in to responsible, innovative and forward thinking professionals.
 Patrick is interested in the ethics of animal production and enjoys overseeing ESCAS operations for Halleen Australasian Livestock Traders where he is able to implement effective animal welfare programs for the cattle they export.